 4.3 Stereo microscopy

+Stereo microscopy was used to inspect the coarser grains of the studied pegmatite samples.
+The observation of kaolin is difficult due to its low granulometry, usually concentrated in <44 mm fractions.

-Figure 5 shows the grains of Pegmatites 1, 2, 3 and 4, where it is possible to identify the presence of: quartz (Q) feldspar (F) muscovite (M) and biotite (B), composing the total sample.
+Figure 5 shows the grains of Pegmatites 1, 2, 3 and 4, where it is possible to identify the presence of: quartz (Qz) and feldspar (Fsp), which constitute approximately 90% of the grains, while the other 10% are constituted by accessory minerals such as muscovite (Ms) and biotite (Bt), composing the total sample.
 Quartz and feldspar grains are angular with a glassy shine while mica grains have a lamellar arrangement and a micaceous sheen.
+The grain size fractions observed are below 6 mm and below 2 mm.